 - Poor diet

 Other risk factors for cancer, however, can’t be mitigated by your lifestyle choices.
-Factors such as your age and family history — as well as exposure to certain viruses, ionizing radiation and various chemicals — are unavoidable.
-If one or more of these known risk factors apply to you, you owe it to yourself take advantage of early screening and detection.
+Factors such as your age and family history — as well as exposure to certain viruses, ionizing radiation, and various chemicals — are unavoidable.
+If one or more of these known risk factors apply to you, you owe it to yourself to take advantage of early screening and detection.
 Cancer screening in New York City is still the best tool to prevent the disease.
 Our gastroenterologists (often misspelled as gastroentologists) offer the following procedures:

 Colon cancer is the third leading cause of cancer-related deaths.
 It’s also one of the most preventable.
 Our doctors utilize colonoscopy to detect polyps in your colon.
 Because colorectal cancer can begin in polyps, removing them is a first step toward preventing the deadly disease.
 A laboratory test can determine if they are cancerous.

 Catching the small growths in your colon is the result of regular colorectal cancer screening.
 This is a powerful weapon for preventing colorectal cancer, and it’s one reason that colon cancer deaths have been declining for the last 20 years.
-A screening colonoscopy is recommended at the age of 45 and even earlier in high risk risk groups even if you don’t show any symptoms.
+A screening colonoscopy is recommended at the age of 45 and even earlier in high risk groups even if you don’t show any symptoms.

 Men are three times more likely to develop this type of cancer than women.
-Those with gastroesophageal reflex disease, or GERD, and Barrett’s esophagus are even more at risk.
+Those with a gastroesophageal reflex disease, or GERD, and Barrett’s esophagus are even more at risk.

 Esophageal cancer occurs in two main forms: squamous cell carcinoma and adenocarcinoma.
 Both types appear in the 10-to-13-inch tube that runs from your throat to your stomach.
-Our doctors visually inspects the lining of your esophagus and collects tissue samples that he sends to the laboratory.
+Our doctor visually inspects the lining of your esophagus and collects tissue samples that he sends to the laboratory.

-If you are over 45 or have a family history of cancer or are in other high risk groups, come in for a simple cancer screening in New York City.
+If you are over 45 or have a family history of cancer, or are in other high risk groups, come in for a simple cancer screening in New York City.
 A colonoscopy or upper endoscopy takes no more than a couple of hours.
 With proper sedation, both are painless, and you’ll return to your daily activities quickly.
 Contact us today; these tests can save your life.